SDU-eScience/SDUCloudDoc/docs/source/storage-service.rst

 Service Dependencies
 --------------------------------------------------------------------------------

-This microservice has the following internal dependencies.
+This microservice has the following internal dependencies:

 * :ref:`auth-service`
 * :ref:`notification-service`